Astral1119/sheets-wiki-data/docs/QUERY.md

 ### Identifiers

 Identifiers refer to columns.
-There are only two valid identifier constructions in Google Sheets, which depend on whether the input is a [[virtual array]] or [[range]].
+There are only two valid identifier constructions in Google Sheets, which depend on whether the input is a [[Array#Virtual array|virtual array]] or [[Array#Range|range]].

 |Input Type|Format|Description|
 |---|---|---|